taytayfujif/movie-list-public/README.md

 # Movie List

-[Intermediate] AWS, S3, Api-Gatway, Lambda, RDS, Serverless - Intro full stack project using amazon rds
+[Advanced] AWS, S3, Api-Gatway, Lambda, RDS, Serverless - Intro full stack project using amazon rds

 ## Objective
 You will be creating a full stack application.
 A client will be able to make HTTP requests to a PostgreSQL database through Amazon RDS.

 ## Prerequisites
-- Basic knowledge of HTTP requests using jQuery.
 - Basic understanding of API's.
 - Basic understanding of JSON.
 - Basic understanding of AWS Lambda